monkeymanboy/BSML-Docs/index.md

 If you're new to BSML take a look at [Getting Started](Getting Started/Getting Started)

 # Patch Notes

+## Version 1.3.3

+### Formattable Text
+- The `text` tag now creates `FormattableText` where you can pass any type of object in the `data` property and have it be formatted either by a given `data-format` using any `data-formatter` or the object being `IFormattable`

+### Misc
+- Can now use refer to fields, properties, and methods directly without UIValue or UIAction.
+You can change how this is handled with the `HostOptions` attribute.
+- `interactable` moved to Selectable handler
+- Added `GenericInteractableSetting` for settings that have an interactable property
+- Settings can now make use of property binding with the new `bind-value` property
+- `text-page` can now use all text options

 ## Version 1.3.2

 ### Fonts
 - Can now load system fonts as TMPro fonts
 - Loads some fallback fonts on startup for base game font